Frequently Asked Questions

 The above English language requirement can be waived for applicants who have reached an equivalent English standard as follows:

-Grade 4 in English at International Baccalaureate (IB).
+- Grade 4 in English at International Baccalaureate (IB); OR

 Individual cases will be considered on their own merits by the departments concerned.
 Applicants will be required to demonstrate their language proficiency in the selection interviews/tests.